The Hidden Coves Of The Llyn PeninsulaPublished on 30 Oct 2023 by Gwion Llwyd

-Wales is known for its beautiful beaches, but there are some hidden coves on the Llyn peninsula that are really extra special… they are a little out of the way but if you like the sound of a waterfall cascading onto the beach or sand that whistles under your feet, you might like to try and find the hidden coves of the Llyn Peninsula.
+Wales is known for its beautiful beaches, but there are some hidden coves on the Llyn Peninsula that are truly extra special.
+Some of these are a little off the beaten track, but that only adds to their appeal, so if you like the idea of a waterfall cascading onto the beach, or sand that whistles under your feet, you might like to explore the hidden coves of the Llyn Peninsula.

-At the back of the beach is a 40ft waterfall that falls onto the beach – its really beautiful.
+At the back of the beach is an impressive 40ft waterfall that falls onto the sands.
 At high tide, the beach itself is pebbly (good for stone art), but low tide makes way for a great expanse of sand.
-Access to this one is down a long flight of steps – it’s not any easy access, but then the reward of spending time on this beach outweighs the journey down, or more to the point, back up!
+Access to this one is down a long flight of steep steps – it’s not easy access, but then the reward of spending time on this beach outweighs the journey down, or more to the point, back up!
 There is a carpark in the farm at the top of the cliff.

 Porth Oer, AKA Whistling Sands, so called as the sand can be heard to squeak under foot due to the unusual shape of the sand particles.
 This large, sandy beach is truly stunning with clear waters and a great range of rocks to explore and jump from, and when the conditions are right it’s popular with local surfers.
 There is a cafe/ beach shop located right on the sands.
 Access is from the National Trust car park located a few minutes’ walk away at the top of a short but steep hill.